Victorien-Goudeau/Victorien-Goudeau/README.md

 ### Hi there 👋

+⚡ About Me:

+* I'm currently working at SQLI as developper for SPA, LaCimade & EduService.
+* i'm studying at CESI Engineering School in computer Science.
+* I'm passionate about the artificial intelligence
+* If you want to see more about me, you can check my LinkedIn in my Bio !

+🔭 I’m currently working on :
+* Advanced Algorithm : travelling salesman problem
+* Machine learning: certification Stanford machine learning
+* Azure Certification: AZ-900
 <!--
 **Victorien-Goudeau/Victorien-Goudeau** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.